IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 	"snapRetention": "4",
   "serverInstDir": "/tsminst/inst02/home",
   "sudoCommand": "/usr/bin/sudo",
-	"apiServerIP": "REST API server IP",
-	"apiServerPort": "REST API server IP, default is 443", "apiCredentials": "base64 encoded API user UserPassword",
 	"dirsToSnap": ["tsmdb+inst02", "tsmlog+inst02", "tsmalog+inst02", "tsmstg+inst02", "tsminst+inst02", "tsmbackup+inst02"]
   }
 ]
 ```

+In the example above, the Storage Protect instance `tsminst1` uses the REST API and the Storage Protect instance `tsminst2` does not use the REST API.
+This is just meant as an example, because usually all Storage Protect instances in one Storage Scale cluster use either the CLI or REST API.
 The exact location of the configuration file must be updated in the scripts itself.
 The default location is `/usr/local/bin`.

 ### Obtain REST API credentials

-When the parameter `apiServer` along with the `apiCredentials` are defined in the configuration file (see, [Adjust configuration files](#Adjust-configuration-files)), then the Storage Scale REST API is used instead of the command line.
-Using the Storage Scale REST API to manage consistent immutable snapshots requires an API user with the role snapAdmin to be created.
-This can be done via the Storage Scale GUI under Services - GUI - Users, or via the command line on the GUI node(s).
-The following command creates a user `snapadmin` with the role `SnapAdmin`:
+When the Storage Scale REST API is used for managing consistent immutable copies, then a REST API user in the `snapAdmin` role must be created.
+The following Storage Scale CLI command creates a user `snapadmin` with the role `SnapAdmin`:

 ```
 /usr/lpp/mmfs/gui/cli/mkuser snapadmin -p <password> -g SnapAdmin